samajayi13/Stubank-application/README.md

 ### Client
 This is a fictitious company that has been made for the purposes of this project.
-Jordan BarnesLinks to an external site. will act as a customer for this project.
+[Jordan Barnes](mailto://jordan.barnes@newcastle.ac.uk) will act as a customer for this project.

 ### Requirements
-Banking functionality i.e. accounts, digital cards, transfers, etc Made for students
+- Banking functionality i.e. accounts, digital cards, transfers, etc
+- Made for students
-Security is a priority i.e. encryption, 2FA, etc Machine learning on expenditure tagging of outgoings expenditure
+- Security is a priority i.e. encryption, 2FA, etc
+- Machine learning on expenditure
+    - tagging of outgoings
+    - expenditure

 ### Information on StuBank PLC